 2022 Ohio Corn Performance Test

 R.J.
-Minyo, O. Ortez, Horticulture & Crop Science, College of Agriculture and Environmental Sciences (CFAES) M.A.
+Minyo and O. Ortez, Horticulture & Crop Science, College of Agriculture and Environmental Sciences (CFAES) M.A.
 Lowe, CFAES Wooster Research Operations and D.G.
 Lohnes, CFAES Information Technology

 Ohio State University Extension/Ohio Agricultural Research & Development Center